 I love old vintage looking books.
 They make a great display.
 Having said that though, all books add splashes of color and texture in a bookcase, not just the old ones, but even the old ones with their dust jackets.
 The way I see it, the books you own tell your own interesting story, while the way you display them defines an overall mood (uptight or relaxed) and more importantly – attitude!
 They can tell people how important they are to you and/or how often you read them!
 Ah huh, that’s right!

 If you add on some of your favorite decor objects then you can have a seriously stylish gallery at hardly any cost!
 For any bookcase gallery makes the most wonderful backdrop.
-Combine that with an art gallery wall and then you’ll have a serious design scheme.
+Combine that with an art gallery wall and then you’ll have a serious design scheme going on for you.

 Now, some people employ various styling techniques to create an overall uniform, cohesive look.
 For example they cover their books with paper.
 Or they place them in such a way that the spines are hidden.
-I’m all for that if you’re not into reading as much and your books are more like decor items, especially if you don’t own too many.
+I’m all for that if you’re not into reading as much and you’re OK with handling your books as decor items, especially if you don’t own too many.

 Unfortunately, such an approach has no functional practicality.
 They might make a great looking display, but does it really work for a reader?
 Can you really remember where you placed every single book of yours if you can’t read its spine?
 Awesome, if you can!
 But can anyone else find a book to read without actually reading its spine from that stylish bookcase of yours?
 This approach, however neat it looks, doesn’t work for me.
 So I collected some photos to show you how amazing bookcases can look, even if they’re not uniform in color.
-Furthermore, I made a little guideline that works for me and it can work for you too.
+Furthermore, I made a little guideline with bookcase styling tips that work for me and can surely work for you too.

 First decide which books you keep.
 Over the years surely you have collected books that don’t mean as much to you anymore.
 Give away anything you don’t really want anymore.
-Next, it helps to group them in genre categories like: hobbies, arts, fiction novels, etc. Then you elaborate on this grouping by creating smaller sub-groups based on spine color coordination i.e. fiction books with blue spines, fiction books with red spines, fishing books with green spines and so on.
+Next, it helps to group them in genre categories like: hobbies, arts, fiction novels, etc. Then you elaborate on this grouping by creating smaller sub-groups based on spine color.
+The aim is to color coordinate those sub-groups i.e. fiction books with blue spines, fiction books with red spines, fishing books with green spines and so on.
 That way you’ll create a color and genre coordinated setup, two birds with a stone kind of thing!
 I promise you it works.

 The picture above is a partial view of my bookcase (that I plan to give it a makeover in the near future).
 The top left shelf is all about dark colored spines of classic literature novels.
 The left side of top middle shelf with the blue spines are all about arts, while on the right side of that shelf you’ll find poetry books and contemporary novels.